astudentsguidetocs/astudentsguidetocs.github.io/draft/chapters/mindsetattitude/gettingthingsdone.md

 Despite all that I've said here, don't enter the **productivity trap**.
-The productivity trap is the idea that you have to be productive 100% of the time; you don't *have* to, and in most cases, you *literally can't be*.
+The productivity trap is the idea that you have to be productive 100% of the time; you don't *have* to, and in most cases, you *literally can't be* [^ref7].
 Sure, if you're pushing toward something great you can make sacrifices, but otherwise, say no (see the next section).

 Similar to this is the **self-improvement trap**: you're always buying things and just